3544693551/ai-line-art-extractor/README.md

 ## 🇬🇧 English Introduction

 The **SPAI Quick Line Art Extractor** is an advanced AI platform that automates the tedious task of tracing.
-By analyzing image structures and depth, it extracts clean, high-resolution outlines from any photo or illustration in seconds.
+By analyzing image structures and depth, it extracts clean, high-resolution outlines from any photo or illustration in seconds

 ### Key Features
 *   **✨ Intelligent Recognition:** Uses millions of contour data points to capture edges, hair, and fine textures accurately.